Berni1557/ALUNET/README.md

-# Active Learning with the nnUNet and sample selection with Uncertainty-Aware Submodular Mutual Information Measure
+# Active Learning with the nnUNet and Sample Selection with Uncertainty-Aware Submodular Mutual Information Measure

 This repository contains code of the experiments conduced for the paper titled 'Active Learning with nnUNet and Sample Selection with Uncertainty-Aware Submodular Mutual Information Measure' of the MIDL2024 conference.